 You gotta try Cannonau and Vermentino.

-At some point ampelographers discovered that Sardegna’s pride, Cannonau, is actually Grenache.
+At some point, ampelographers discovered that Sardegna’s pride, Cannonau, is actually Grenache.
 In Sardegna (Sardinia), it tastes more rustic with dried fruit flavors.
-The wines from Sardegna (Sardinia) are highly aromatic and usually offered at a great value.
+The wines from Sardegna (Sardinia) are highly aromatic and usually available at a great value.

 Aglianico is a very high tannin and rustic red wine.
-Traditionally, it takes about 10 years of aging to be drinkable.
-Recently Aglianico wines have gained momentum as producers have figured out how to dial back Aglianico’s rugged meaty tannins.
+Traditionally, it takes about ten years of aging to be drinkable.
+Recently, Aglianico wines have gained momentum as producers have figured out how to dial back Aglianico’s rugged, meaty tannins.

-A very beautiful region that was not famous for their wines.
-Fortunately, some delicious white wine blends have surfaced with a tingle of salinity from the sea air.
+A very beautiful region that was not initially famous for its wines.
+Some delicious white wine blends have a tingle of salinity from the sea air.

 Perfect seafood wine.
-There is also a crazy producer of sparkling wines that ages them in the bottom of the sea.
+There is also an out-of-the-box producer of sparkling wines that ages them in the bottom of the sea.

 Greco is the white wine of choice in this region.